Morgan Stanley appoints E*Trade leaders to top wealth division jobs

-Morgan Stanley (MS.N) appointed several executives from E*Trade to senior roles on Wednesday in a leadership shuffle that brings leaders from the online broker into the top ranks of the firm's wealth management division, according to a memo seen by Reuters.
+NEW YORK, June 9 (Reuters) - Morgan Stanley appointed several executives from E*Trade to senior roles on Wednesday in a leadership shuffle that brings leaders from the online broker into the top ranks of the firm’s wealth management division, according to a memo seen by Reuters.

 The moves make a unified leadership team, Andy Saperstein, head of the wealth business, wrote in the memo.
 Morgan Stanley bought E*Trade last year for $13 billion.

-Brett Goodman, who led strategy, communications and investor relations at E*Trade, will report to Curcio on strategic transformation team.
+Brett Goodman, who led strategy, communications and investor relations at E*Trade will report to Curcio on strategic transformation team.
+(Reporting by Elizabeth Dilts Marshall; Editing by David Gregorio)

 Our Standards: The Thomson Reuters Trust Principles.